scotentSD/funding/_posts/2021-03-18-mar_appraisal_testing.md

 | Private documents make people nervous about security and liability
 | Business Plan’s are referenced confusingly (Repeatedly and with/without a template).

-🧰 ## Recomendations
+🧰 Recomendations

 | Change
 | ---
+| Remove De Minimis from headings
+| Tell peopel what info & documents they will need, before starting the application
+| Strengthen language around WHY we are using private documents
+| Review language for continuity

+## 🎧 Quotesß

+| Quote
+| ---
 | “What if I want Email AND Phone”
 | "I already uploaded a Business Plan and”NOW” you are giving me a template?
 Confusing."
 | “If I am not a Public Company then I don’t might not want my information to be Public”.

-## 🎧 Quotesß

-| Quote
-| ---
-| “xxx”
-| “xxx”
-| “xxx”

 <!--more-->
 [2021_02_18_F2F_FUND_V2.pdf](../files/2021_02_18_F2F_FUND_V2.pdf)